DubeiA/bicycle-booking-services/README.md

 On the frontend side React app

-When the server is up and running, you need to go to the main folder `cd ..` and run the react app through the `npm start` command.
+When the server is up and running, you need to go to the main folder `cd ..` and second time install the dependencies using `npm ci`.
+Now you can run the react app through the `npm start` command.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 # bicycle-booking-services